wangjohn/lawson/README.md

 DONE

+- Remove admins from the menu of people to book
 - Get first golfer name working correctly.
 - No tee times available indicator
 - Move book tee time modal out of the modal page.